Finding the Perfect Big Wall Aider

 Read review: Fish Smart Aider

 As Chris McNamara stresses in his How To Wall Climb chapters, it is your efficiency at aid leading that has the biggest effect on big wall success.

-First off, lets get terms defined.
+First off, let's get terms defined.
 We call an "aider" any type of webbing ladder used for aid climbing.
 There are two main styles: aid ladders and etriers.
-For more on info on this, check out the Buying Advice section.
-For a brief explanation: etrier-style aiders have loops on alternate sides of a main support fabric pillar, for your left or right foot.
-And that ladder-style aiders have a series of larger loops for either left or right foot.
-And with the support structures on either side, not one in the middle.
-This photo shows a ladder-style between two etrier-style aiders
+For a brief explanation: etrier-style models have loops on alternate sides of a main support fabric pillar, for your left or right foot, while ladder-style ones have a series of larger loops for either left or right foot with the support structures on either side, not one in the middle.
+This photo shows a ladder-style between two etrier-style models.

 The Yates Aid Ladder with a layer of 1.75" webbing on top of 1" (the widest we tested), combined with a sturdy spreader bar at the top, stood out as the most comfortable to stand in.
 Second was the Metolius 8 Step Ladder.
 The most comfortable etrier style model was the Metolius due to the extra Biothane(tm) layer in the step, which gives it more structure to stand on while lowering the squeeze on the side of the foot.
 The Metolius Alpine was surprisingly comfortable for being so small.
 The Petzl Gradistep was the only truly uncomfortable one to stand in, but that was to be expected for such a lightweight and compact model.